Bedrock-OSS/bedrock-wiki/docs/concepts/materials.md

     },
 ```

-"entity_static" doesn't have a colon folowed by another material, indicating that it's the bottom of this inheritance tree.
+"entity_static" doesn't have a colon followed by another material, indicating that it's the bottom of this inheritance tree.

 ```json
     "entity_static": {